As a full time digital professional it’s sad, though not exactly unexpected, to find that my personal site is embarrassingly undeveloped!

 - I get away from a computer screen or a mobile phone and go to the allotment or take a bike ride

 I haven’t ever posted on a personal topic on any of my blogs before, but this is somewhat different, and something I want to just get out into the open.
-Plus I want to get down in writing everything that … Continue reading
+Plus I want to get down in writing everything that I would say to everyone who I would like to tell in person, but simply …

 This image was a finalist in the International Garden Photographer of the Year competition 2011.
-It is a composite shot, each season being a panorama comprising at least 33 separate images, all stitched together into one image, and then each … Continue reading
+It is a composite shot, each season being a panorama comprising at least 33 separate images, all stitched together into one image, and then each overlaid and blended to create the passage from spring blossom on the left, through verdant …